 - Sustainable and intelligent territories and networks

-Second key objective: To develop research recognised at the highest international level and innovative for the benefit of society
+Second Key Objective: Develop innovative research recognised at the highest international level for the benefit of society

-Already having several internationally recognised sectors of excellence in research, the new institution is determined to further strengthen the scientific potential of the site, in particular through the implementation of the IRIS-E project proposed in the framework of the PIA 4 in support of its activity related to the environmental transition.
+With its several internationally recognised sectors of excellence in research, the new institution is determined to further strengthen the scientific potential of the site, in particular through the implementation of the IRIS-E project proposed within the framework of the French government's PIA4 Investments for the Future Programme, in support of its activity related to the environmental transition.
 The consolidation of links with national research organisations, which characterises the governance and organisation of the University of Rennes into research centres (see below), is an asset in this respect.

-To ensure a dynamic management and animation of its major research and innovation fields in a coherent and complementary way with the other fields of excellence of the site, the University of Rennes and its partners have deployed 5 research centres in 2021:
+To ensure the dynamic management and coordination of its major research and innovation fields in a coherent and complementary way with the other fields of excellence of the site, the University of Rennes and its partners deployed five research centres in 2021:

-These areas directly echo the "research fields" in which the Hcéres calls on universities to organise, lead and steer the overall strategy of a research university.
+These areas directly echo the research fields in which the HCERES (High Council for the Evaluation of Research and Higher Education) calls on universities to organise, lead and steer the overall strategy of a research university.

-By federating the Joint Research Units (UMR), Research Units (UR) and Joint Service Units/Research Support Units (UMS/UAR) of which the University of Rennes is a stakeholder with the national research organisations - in conjunction with the corresponding doctoral schools - these five centres are intended to be the preferred places for consultation and coordination in order to deepen the collective strategic reflection to bring out new thematic projects and to encourage complementarities, synergies and collaborations between the teams as well as multidisciplinarity.
-In other words, these 5 centres contribute directly to the overall definition of the scientific strategy of our institutions.
+By federating the joint research units (UMR), research units (UR) and joint service units/research support units (UMS/UAR) of which the University of Rennes is a stakeholder with the national research organisations, in connection with the corresponding doctoral schools, these five centres are intended to be key places for consultation and coordination in order to deepen collective strategic reflection, develop new thematic projects and encourage complementarity, synergy, collaboration and multidisciplinarity between the teams.
+In other words, these five centres contribute directly to the overall definition of the scientific strategy of our institutions.

-Research activities at the University of Rennes are carried out by 34 highly structured units of sufficient critical size, in particular through a very strong partnership with the major research organisations (CNRS, Inserm, Inria, INRAE).
-In fact, nearly 90% of the university's 1,700 teacher-researchers and researchers and 1,000 PhD students carry out their research in joint units with these major organisations.
+Research activities at the University of Rennes are carried out by 34 highly structured units of necessary critical size, in particular through a very strong partnership with the major research organisations (CNRS, INSERM, INRIA, INRAE).
+As a result, almost 90% of the university's lecturers, professors, researchers and PhD students carry out their research in joint units with these major organisations.

 The university has made the development of large-scale scientific platforms and their visibility at regional, national and international levels one of the priorities of its scientific policy.
-Intended to offer, by grouping equipment and human resources, very high level technological resources to a community of users, the majority of these platforms are part of a mutualisation approach within federative research structures (UMS CNRS and INSERM) or common services.
+By pooling equipment and human resources, the purpose of these platforms is to provide very high-level technological resources to a community of users.
+The majority of these platforms are part of an approach to pool resources within federative research structures (UMS CNRS and INSERM) and shared services.

-The numerous collaborations of the research units of the University of Rennes with international academic partners are illustrated in particular within 21 Associated International Laboratories (IRP ex.
+The numerous partnerships between the research units of the University of Rennes and international academic partners are illustrated in particular within 21 Associated International Laboratories (IRP ex.
 LIA) and Research Groups (GDR), co-sponsored with the CNRS and INSERM.